tesseract-ocr/tessdoc/ImproveQuality.md

 ## Page segmentation method

 By default Tesseract expects a page of text when it segments an image.
-If you're just seeking to OCR a small region try a different segmentation mode, using the `--psm` argument.
+If you're just seeking to OCR a small region, try a different segmentation mode, using the `--psm` argument.
 Note that adding a white border to text which is too tightly cropped may also help, see [issue 398](https://web.archive.org/web/20151209085049/https://code.google.com/p/tesseract-ocr/issues/detail?id=398).

 To see a complete list of supported page segmentation modes, use `tesseract -h`.
 Here's the list as of 3.21: